backdrop-contrib/ubercart/shipping/uc_usps/UPGRADING.md

 ## Setting up OAuth2 Credentials with USPS

 The new USPS API uses OAuth2 validation, which you will need to set up on the [USPS Developer Portal](https://developers.usps.com).
 In the old API, you had a USPS User ID, which never changed and was all that was needed to do a rate lookup.
 With the OAuth2 API, every lookup contains an OAUth2 access token, which is time-limited and expires after several hours.
 The USPS module takes care of obtaining the necessary token and renewing it regularly; this is done transparently, so you don't need to worry about it.
-However, in order to obtain the token, you will need to obtain a Client ID and a Client Secret (which are both long strings, the latter longer than the former), and enter these into the settings.
+However, in order to obtain the token, you will need to obtain a Consumer Key and a Consumer Secret (which are both long strings, the latter longer than the former), and enter these into the settings.

 You will do that by creating an account on the USPS site (click "Sign up" on the Developer Portal), but you may already have an account (you needed one to create the original User ID for the Web Tools API).